rich1051/movie-collection-hub/README.md

 1. The app opens on a "Home" page, which provides a variety of movie posters and their accompanying titles.
 Upon click of a movie poster, the user will be navigated to a "Details" page for the specific movie clicked.

 2. The "Details" page depicts the movie title, poster, genres, and a brief description from the database.
-Clicking the "Back" button the user back to "Home" page, where another movie may be selected.
+Clicking the "Back" button navigates the user back to "Home" page, where another movie may be selected.

 ## Built With